 If you find that your motorcycle clutch is so hard to pull that your hand starts to hurt after 20 or 30 pulls, the fix may be a lot more simple than you think.
 I’ve ridden older motorcycles with pretty stiff clutch levers and I’ve wondered if there was something I could do to make it easier.
+Let us glance through motorcycle clutch lever systems and how to maintain them.

 The first place to look is your clutch cable.
 Over time, old lube can dry up inside the casing preventing the cable from sliding freely.
 Part of your annual maintenance should include inspection and lubrication of the clutch cable.